datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 The dataset clone is just like any other dataset clone.
-Contents stored in :term:`Git` are present right after cloning, while the contents of annexed files is not yet retrieved from the store and can be obtained with a :command:`datalad get`.
+Contents stored in :term:`Git` are present right after cloning, while the contents of annexed files is not yet retrieved from the store and can be obtained with a :dlcmd:`get`.

 .. runrecord:: _examples/DL-101-147-125
    :language: console